ibm-cloud-docs/openshift/odf-virt-performance.md

    ```
    {: pre}

    After you apply the configuration, Ceph can distribute new data more evenly across the pool from the start.
-This behavior can reduce the rebalancing that typically occurs as the pool fills.
+This behavior can reduce rebalancing as the pool fills.

 ## Checking Ceph cluster health
 {: #odf-virt-health}

-Regularly monitoring your Ceph cluster helps you identify performance issues and ensure data integrity.
+Regularly monitor your Ceph cluster to identify performance issues and ensure data integrity.
 Run health checks before and after you make configuration changes.

 ### Run a basic health check
 {: #odf-virt-health-basic}

-Run the following command to get an overall health summary of the Ceph cluster.
+Run the following command to get an overall Ceph health summary.
 A healthy cluster returns `HEALTH_OK`.

 ```sh
 oc rsh -n openshift-storage $(oc get pods -n openshift-storage -l app=rook-ceph-tools -o name) ceph status
 ```
 {: pre}

-For detailed information about any active warnings or errors, run the following command:
+To view active warnings or errors, run the following command:

 ```sh
 oc rsh -n openshift-storage $(oc get pods -n openshift-storage -l app=rook-ceph-tools -o name) ceph health detail